entrity/Archery/notes/Compound.md

 Get a *good* release.

 For a starter bow, get most accessories in good quality.
-When you switch bows, the accessories will still be good: sight, rest, stabs, release, arrows
+When you switch bows, the accessories will still be good and can transfer to your new bow: sight, rest, stabs, release, arrows
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ1MDk1OTgxLC05MTY4OTgxOF19
+eyJoaXN0b3J5IjpbNjYwNDAyOTMyLC05MTY4OTgxOF19
 -->